core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This ensures that the client can correctly verify notifications, even in case it is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{ssec-wrap-around-partial-iv}}).

+# Message Processing in Pairwise Mode # {#sec-pairwise-protection}

+For use cases that do not require an intermediary performing signature verification and that use a compatible signature algorithm, the pairwise mode defined in this section can be used for unicast communication.

+This mode provides significant smaller message sizes, by relying on shorter integrity tags instead of digital signatures.
+Thus, it results in a lower message overhead, while still providing source authentication of messages.

+Furthermore, this mode increases the security by making messages not only source-authenticated, but also confidential and accessible only to the sender and the single intended recipient.

+To this end, this mode uses the derivation process defined in {{sec-derivation-pairwise}}, and allows two group members to protect requests and responses exchanged with each other using pairwise keying material.

+Senders MUST NOT use the pairwise mode to protect a message addressed to multiple recipients or to the whole group.
+This prevents a client that wants to address one specific server from protecting a request with the pairwise key associated to that server, and then send the request over multicast.

+The pairwise mode MAY be supported.
+However, it MUST be supported by endpoints that support the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}.

+## Pre-Requirements

+In order to protect an outgoing message in pairwise mode, a sender needs to know the public key and the Recipient ID for the message recipient, as stored in its own Recipient Context associated to that recipient.

+Furthermore, the sender needs to know the individual address of the message recipient.
+This information may not be known at any given point in time.
+For instance, right after having joined the group, a client may know the public key and Recipient ID for a given server, but not the addressing information required to reach it with an individual, one-to-one request.

+To make this information available, servers MAY provide a resource to which a client can send a request for a server identified by its 'kid' value, or a set thereof.
+The specified set may be empty, hence identifying all the servers in the group.
+Further details of such an interface are out of scope for this document.

+## Protecting the Request {#sec-pairwise-protection-req}

+When using the pairwise mode, a request is protected as defined in {{ssec-protect-request}}, with the following differences.

+* The client MUST set to 1 the sixth least significant bit of the OSCORE flag bits in the OSCORE option, i.e. the Pairwise Flag.

+* The COSE_Encrypt0 object included in the request is encrypted using a symmetric pairwise key K, that the client derives as defined in {{sec-derivation-pairwise}}.
+In particular, the Sender/Recipient Key is the Sender Key of the client from its own Sender Context, i.e. the Recipient Key that the server stores in its own Recipient Context corresponding to the client.

+* The Counter Signature is not computed.
+That is, unlike defined in {{compression}}, the payload of the OSCORE message terminates with the encoded ciphertext of the COSE object.

+Note that no changes are made to the AEAD nonce and AAD.

+## Verifying the Request {#sec-pairwise-verify-req}

+Upon receiving a request with the Pairwise Flag set to 1, the server MUST process it as defined in {{ssec-verify-request}}, with the following differences.

+* No countersignature to verify is included.

+* The COSE_Encrypt0 object included in the request is decrypted and verified using the same symmetric pairwise key K, that the server derives as described above for the client side and as defined in {{sec-derivation-pairwise}}.

+## Protecting the Response {#sec-pairwise-protection-resp}

+When using the pairwise mode, a response is protected as defined in {{ssec-protect-response}}, with the following differences.

+* The server MUST set to 1 the sixth least significant bit of the OSCORE flag bits in the OSCORE option, i.e. the Pairwise Flag.

+* The COSE_Encrypt0 object included in the optimized response is encrypted using a symmetric pairwise key K, that the server derives as defined in {{sec-derivation-pairwise}}.
+In particular, the Sender/Recipient Key is the Sender Key of the server from its own Sender Context, i.e. the Recipient Key that the client stores in its own Recipient Context corresponding to the server.

+* The Counter Signature is not computed.
+That is, unlike defined in {{compression}}, the payload of the OSCORE message terminates with the encoded ciphertext of the COSE object.

+Note that no changes are made to the AEAD nonce and AAD.

+## Verifying the Response {#sec-pairwise-verify-resp}

+Upon receiving a response with the Pairwise Flag set to 1, the client MUST process it as defined in {{ssec-verify-response}}, with the following differences.

+* No countersignature to verify is included.

+* The COSE_Encrypt0 object included in the optimized response is decrypted and verified using the same symmetric pairwise key K, that the client derives as described above for the server side and as defined in {{sec-derivation-pairwise}}.

 # Responsibilities of the Group Manager # {#sec-group-manager}

 The Group Manager is responsible for performing the following tasks: